-GQ's annual Men of the Year Awards honour the world's most stylish, successful men—but here on Beautyeditor, we're most interested in stylish females!
+GQ's annual Men of the Year Awards honour the world's most stylish, successful men—but here, we're most interested in the stylish women!

 What I like: Bella's radiant, end-of-summer skin.
 Say what you will about her beauty transformation, but she really has the most incredible complexion!
 I also admire how tastefully she does her makeup—here, the focus is pinky, glossy (but not goopy) lips, a fat fringe of upper lashes, and soft brows.
 She always used to wear her hair up, but we're seeing it down like this more often.
 What I'd change: I know she wants to differentiate herself from Gigi, but a lighter brown hair colour would be much softer.